|MAC OS X||HKL2000_v720-Mac|

 HKL-2000 also requires a directory hklint for site files.
 Its default location is /usr/local/hklint, but

 it can be changed to an arbitrary directory by setting the environmental variable HKLDIR (requires administrative privileges).
 For example:

 You can check how the environmental variables were set by typing the command:

 To keep the values of the HKL environmental variables for subsequent logins, you should modify the configuration files for the shell you are using (~/.tcshrc, ~/.cshrc, or ~./bashrc).

 The site file (def.site) of each detector/goniostat system (home or synchrotron) should be stored in its own sub-directory.
-Each such directory should be appropriately named to easily identify the specific facility and the detector.
+It is good practice to appropriately name such directories in a way that allows to easily identify the specific facility and the detector, e.g:

 The license key file, cr_info, needs to be present in the /usr/local/lib directory in order for the HKL-2000 programs to run.
 One cr_info file may contain information about many computers and detectors.
 The program looks through the cr_info file for the right combination of fields that matches the given detector family and computer information.
 Other fields are ignored.
 For more details, please see Access Key.

 If you receive an error message "no display name and no $DISPLAY environment variable", it means that the X windows system is not working or is not configured properly.
-On Mac OS X, you need to start the X11 application (from the Finder's Go menu, choose Applications, then choose Utilities and select X11).
+On Mac OS X, the X11 application should be running - in some cases, you may need to start the X11 application manually (from the Finder's Go menu, choose Applications, then choose Utilities and select X11).
 You should see the X11 icon in the dock, double click on it to open an xterm window and start HKL2000 from this window.